FOSSEE/st-scripts/input_output/script.rst

 {{{ Pause here and try out the following exercises }}}

-%% 4 %% How do you display a prompt and let the user enter input in a new line
+%% 4 %% How do you display a prompt and let the user enter input in next line

 {{{ continue from paused state }}}

 .. #[Puneeth: We didn't talk of new-line character till now, did we?]
 .. #[Puneeth: non-programmers might not know?]

+.. #[Amit: Well there is a discussion earlier about new lines, I think its good
+.. as a slight trick question.
+But may be next line is a more easier lexicon]

 The trick is to include a newline character at the end of the prompt string.
 ::

     ip = raw_input("Please enter a number in the next line\n> ")

-prints the newline character and hence the user enters input in the new line
+prints the newline character and hence the user enters input in the next line

 {{{ Show summary slide }}}

-This brings us to the end of the tutorial. we have learnt
+This brings us to the end of the tutorial.
+In this totorial we have learnt

  * How to print some value
  * How to print using modifiers